knpuniversity/symfony2-rest/knpu/episode5/hateoas-hypermedia-buzzwords.md

 in practice: they're more trouble than good.

 But, there are some cool parts!
-It's time to learn what these mean, what parts are good, and what parts made me almost pull my hair out.
+It's time to learn what these mean, what parts are good, and what parts almost drove me to drinking.

 ## Hypermedia: Really Caffeinated DVD's

 First, hypermedia!
-This does *not* involve drinking red bull and binge-watching Netflix.
-Here's the deail: JSON is known as a media type.
+This does *not* involve slamming red bulls and binge-watching Netflix.
+Here's the story: JSON is known as a media type.
 If I tell you that I'm giving you a JSON string, you understand how to parse it.
 XML is another media type: if I give you XML, you can understand its format.

 The difference between media and *hypermedia* is that hypermedia is a format that includes links.
-For example, if you used a JSON structure for your API that consistently put links under a `_links` key, well, you could claim that you just created your own *hypermedia* format: a JSON structure where I know - semantically - that a `_links` key doesn't hold data about a resource: it links to *other* resources.
+For example, if you used a JSON structure that consistently put links under a `_links` key, well, you could claim that you just created your own *hypermedia* format: a JSON structure where I know - semantically - what `_links`
+means: it's not day: it links to *other* resources.

 The most famous hypermedia format is ... drumroll HTML!
 It's basically an XML media type that has built-in tags for links: the `a` tag.
 Actually, `<form>`, `<img>` `<link>` and `<script>` are also considered "links" to other resources.

-So calling somethign a hypermedia format is just a way of saying:
+So calling something a hypermedia format is just a way of saying:

 > Hey, when we return the JSON data, what if we added some rules
 > that say any links we want to include always live in the same place?